AndreyUtka/redux-rx-middleware/README.md

 > Epic is a function which takes a stream of actions and returns a stream of actions.
 Actions in, actions out.

-so you can feel free to manage your stream of actions with Epics. this redux-rx-middleware provides 2 things:
+so you can feel free to manage your stream of actions with Epics, but this is an additional entity, it brings specials api on top of redux. also you can not dispatch multiple actions - more detils [here](https://github.com/redux-observable/redux-observable/issues/62)

+this redux-rx-middleware provides 2 things:

-*   in case if `meta` has a key with an Observable stream, it will subscribe to this stream
+*   if has `meta` has a key with an Observable stream, it will subscribe to this stream
 *   it will handle one Observable action to many simple actions with a different state of execution.
-It means, for example, incoming action:
+For example, incoming action:

 ```typescript
 {